Brian McFadden: Personal life

 In 2018, McFadden received a £450 fine and was banned from driving for six months at a Nottingham court after accruing 12 penalty points for four separate speeding offences.

-In December 2019, McFadden announced his engagement to PE teacher Danielle Parkinson on Twitter after three years of dating.
-McFadden announced in November 2020 that he and Parkinson were expecting.
-They welcomed their daughter on 16 May 2021.
+In December 2019, McFadden announced his engagement to physical education teacher Danielle Parkinson on Twitter after three years of dating.
+The couple revealed in November 2020 that they were expecting their first child together.
+Their daughter was born on 16 May 2021.
+McFadden and Parkinson were married on 5 July 2025 in a small ceremony in Newquay, Cornwall.